oybek703/oybek703/README.md

-- 👋 Hi, my name is Oybek Yoriqulov
+- 👋 Hi, my name is Oybek
 - 👀 I’m interested in web development and penetration testing
 - 💞️ Looking to collaborate on fullstack web projects
 - 📫 How to reach me email: hhoybek@gmail.com